In every society that has different classes of people, there are different effective laws for each group.

 The guy was a white guy, maybe in his 60s, with enough money to buy substantial amounts of alcohol, which he in turn used to attract a partner.

 The woman was a Native woman maybe in her 40s or so.
 She had some extreme trauma in her background, ranging from a child who died horrifically to various other stresses and traumas, and was an extremely hardcore drinker.
-But she was also quite a bit smarter than most people, and ‘an outside progressive’ in the sense that she was highly ethical according to her background, and did not compromise on her ethics.
+But she was also quite a bit smarter than most people, and ‘an outside progressive’ in the sense that she tried to promote her ethical positions even with outsiders.

 His view was that since they had sex every day when they were drunk, he had a reasonable right to assume that he was ‘entitled’ to that if he provided alcohol.
 A person could argue whether that attitude is good or bad, but it was, and still largely is, the prevailing morality of the United States.